Plant Analysis

 Results would include total percent nitrogen, phosphorus, potassium, calcium and magnesium along with the parts per million (on dry weight basis) of boron, copper, iron, manganese, molybdenum, sodium, zinc, aluminum and lead.

-Results will indicate whether each nutrient is within sufficiency or average ranges
+Results will indicate whether each nutrient is within sufficiency or average ranges.

 Fertilizer recommendations are not provided with plant tissue analysis.
 Use the results along with soil tests and suggestions from University of Connecticut Extension Specialists to modify your fertilizer regime.